 The first Emergency Team member from the list on Table I who responds to an emergency will assume the position of Emergency Director.
-He/She will retain that responsibility until, upon mutual consent, that responsibility is transferred to another individual listed in Table I. The Emergency Director shall have the ultimate authority over all onsite emergency activities and personnel.
-He/She is responsible for minimizing accident circumstances including, radiation exposure and releases and damage to equipment and facilities.
-He/She is also responsible for assessing the severity of the accident and summoning and coordinating of offsite medical, ambulance, fire, and police assistance as appropriate.
+The Emergency Director will retain that responsibility until, upon mutual consent, that responsibility is transferred to another individual listed in Table I. The Emergency Director shall have the ultimate authority over all onsite emergency activities and personnel.
+The Emergency Director is responsible for minimizing accident circumstances including radiation exposure and releases and damage to equipment and facilities.
+The Emergency Director is also responsible for assessing the severity of the accident and summoning and coordinating offsite medical, ambulance, fire, and police assistance as appropriate.